Antimortine/codex-ai/docs/design_principles.md

     *   FastAPI manages dependencies for API endpoints (like `get_project_dependency`), promoting testability and decoupling.
 Manual singleton management is used for services/engines currently.

 4.  **Modularity and Extensibility (via LlamaIndex Abstractions):**
-    *   Using LlamaIndex's `LLM`, `VectorStore`, `BaseEmbedding` interfaces allows swapping core AI components (e.g., different LLMs, vector stores, or embedding models like the switch from Google to HuggingFace) primarily by changing configuration/adapters in `IndexManager` with relatively minimal impact on the RAG processors or `AIService`.
+    *   Using LlamaIndex's `LLM`, `VectorStore`, `BaseEmbedding` interfaces allows swapping core AI components (e.g., different LLMs, vector stores, or embedding models) primarily by changing configuration/adapters in `IndexManager` with relatively minimal impact on the RAG processors or `AIService`.
+The current implementation uses Google Gemini as the LLM and `sentence-transformers/paraphrase-multilingual-mpnet-base-v2` as the embedding model.
 This embodies the **Strategy Pattern** or **Adapter Pattern**.

 5.  **Single Responsibility Principle (SRP) (Applied to Modules/Classes):**
-    *   Each module/class aims for a focused responsibility (e.g., `projects.py` for project API, `project_service.py` for project logic, `FileService` for file ops, `IndexManager` for index CUD, specific RAG processors for specific AI tasks).
+    *   Each module/class aims for a focused responsibility (e.g., `projects.py` for project API, `project_service.py` for project logic, `FileService` for file ops, `IndexManager` for index CUD, specific RAG processors like `QueryProcessor`, `SceneGenerator`, `Rephraser`, and `ChapterSplitter` for specific AI tasks).
 The refactoring of RAG logic into specific processors strengthened this.

 6.  **Don't Repeat Yourself (DRY):**
     *   Centralizing file system access and metadata I/O (`project_meta.json`, `chapter_meta.json`) within `FileService` reduces duplication across CRUD services.